alefrabel/bitboard-chess-engino/README.md

 # ♟️ bitboard-chess-engino ♟️

-A moderately basic bitboard-based chess engine featuring alpha-beta pruning and quiescence search.
+A bitboard-based chess engine featuring alpha-beta pruning and quiescence search.
 The engine follows the UCI (Universal Chess Interface) protocol, making it compatible with popular GUIs like Arena (http://www.playwitharena.de/).

 -------------------------------------------------------------------------------
-## TO KNOW
+## ♔ TO KNOW
-- Enforces search only up to depth ≤ 8.
+- ⚡Enforces search only up to depth ≤ 8.
-- Time controls are not yet implemented.
+- ⏳ Time controls are not yet implemented.
-- Implements alpha-beta pruning and quiescence search.
+- ♜ Implements alpha-beta pruning and quiescence search.

 -------------------------------------------------------------------------------
-## COMPILATION
+## ⚙️ COMPILATION

-### UNIX / LINUX:
+### 🐧 UNIX / LINUX:
 1. **Ensure you have a C compiler (e.g., GCC).**
 2. **Run: make**

-### WINDOWS (MinGW-w64):
+### 🪟 WINDOWS (MinGW-w64):
 1. **Install MinGW-w64 (https://www.mingw-w64.org/) or use MSYS2 MinGW.**
 2. **In a terminal:**
    - mingw32-make
    - or: mingw32-make debug
 3. **This produces an .exe file supported by Arena on Windows.**

-### Note:
+### 📝 Note:
 - On Debian/Ubuntu, you can install MinGW-w64 by:
     sudo apt-get update
     sudo apt-get install mingw-w64
   Then run make to compile the engine.

 -------------------------------------------------------------------------------
-## ENGINE COMMANDS & TERMINAL USAGE
+## 💻 ENGINE COMMANDS & TERMINAL USAGE

 You can also interact with the engine in a terminal by typing UCI commands: